Save the Arctic

-Brand identity and communications strategy for Save the Arctic, a Greenpeace campaign to end oil drilling and industrial fishing around the North Pole.
+Brand identity and campaign strategy for Save the Arctic — a Greenpeace campaign to end oil drilling and industrial fishing in the Arctic region, ultimately mobilising 6.3 million people across dozens of countries.

-My studio was chosen by Greenpeace to design a campaign identity and communications strategyfor Save the Arctic, a campaign to end oil drilling and industrial fishing around the North Pole.
-The challenge was to unify hundreds of discrete protests around the world with campaign material that articulated a cohesive environmental ambition.
+Greenpeace commissioned the campaign identity and communications strategy for Save the Arctic — a global effort to end oil drilling and industrial fishing around the North Pole.
+The challenge was to unify hundreds of discrete protests happening simultaneously around the world with material that could articulate a single, cohesive environmental ambition.

 An open-source protest

-With thousands of different activists invested in the campaign, our strategy was to turn Save the Arctic into an open-source protest — a global campaign that empowered every supporter to create professional campaign material as and when they needed it.
-To create an open-source communications pack, we created a font capable of generating any kind of campaign asset.
+With thousands of different activist groups invested in the campaign across dozens of countries, the strategic decision was to make Save the Arctic an open-source protest — a global movement that empowered every supporter to generate professional campaign material independently, as and when they needed it.
+The solution was a custom typeface capable of producing any kind of campaign asset from a single font file.

 The Save the Arctic font

-Built from scratch, our Save the Arctic font squeezed over 300 illustrations, symbols, letters and diacritics into a single 144kb file.
-With specific characters accessed via special key combinations, any software that supported a font file could be used to generate campaign material for Save the Arctic.
+Built from scratch, the Save the Arctic font packed over 300 illustrations, symbols, letters and diacritics into a single 144kb file.
+Characters were accessed through special key combinations, meaning any software that could use a font file — from Word to Photoshop to a protest banner printer — could generate campaign material.
+No design skills required.

 The Save the Arctic illustration pack